Prevent or treat mould

 Ensure that only vacuum cleaners fitted with HEPA filters are used to remove spores, dust and dirt.

-Chemicals, including bleach solutions, are not recommended, but can be used if necessary.
-If used, make sure that Safety Data Sheets are kept and that you rinse all treated surfaces.
-This will prevent chemical residue that may cause health and safety risks or interact with records later.
+Make sure that Safety Data Sheets are kept for any cleaning products and that you rinse and fully dry all treated surfaces.
+This will prevent residual chemicals and moisture that may cause further health and safety risks or interact with records later.

 All surfaces must be fully dried.